iWriteGigs

 Question #5

-A light behaves like a wave.
+A light only behaves like a particle, and not like a wave.

-B light can behave like a particle.
+B light behaves like a wave.

-C light only behaves like a wave, since the photoelectric effect experiment failed.
+D light only behaves like a wave, since the photoelectric effect experiment failed.

 Question #7

-A Light collecting is important because it helps show the size of the planet or star.
+C Light collecting is important because it helps show the size of the planet or star.

 D Light collecting isn’t important actually, since the eye piece magnifies the image.